rewgs/rewgs/README.md

-Hi, I'm Alex Ruger, a composer-turned-developer and technical consultant focused on making the experience of making music on a computer suck less.
+Hi, I'm Alex Ruger, a composer-turned-developer and technical consultant for musicians.

 Interested in Linux, Python, Go, ReaperDAW.
+Focused on making the experience of making music on a computer suck less.

 Working on:
 * `cpm`: Cubase preferences manager